Blue skate: Range, habitat, and ecology

-The common skate is native to the northeast Atlantic.
-It is a bottom dwelling species mainly found at depths of 100-200m, but it can occur as shallow as 30m and as deepth as 1000m.
+The blue skate is native to the northeast Atlantic.
+It is a bottom dwelling species mainly found at depths of 100–200 m, but it can occur as shallow as 30 m and as deep as 1,000 m.
 Now, their population and range are severely depleted and fragmented, with disappearances being reported on several places.
 This species is found in northeastern Atlantic from Norway and Iceland to Senegal.
 Its presence in the Mediterranean Sea is questionable since earlier records could concern D. intermedius recently considered as a distinct species.